What is a Fractional CMO?

-A typical CMO has their tracks, has their head on the budget, they hire marketing talent to deploy campaigns, they occasionally act as a conduit or bridge between the product team and marketing as well as look for ways to create strategic relationships to drive more eyeballs to the website and more leads to the sales team.
+Typically, a CMO has their tracks, has their head on the budget, they hire marketing talent to deploy campaigns, they occasionally act as a conduit or bridge between the product team and marketing department as well as look for ways to create strategic relationships to drive more eyeballs to the website and more leads to the sales team.

 A fractional chief marketing officer differs in their capacity.
 While many tout being a fractional CMO and are instead just a glorified funnel builder, a true fractional CMO builds a strategic plan and identifies the right talent to do the job at the right time.

-A fractional CMO must understand the appeal and the profitability of different products and services.
+Fractional CMOs must understand the appeal and the profitability of different products and services.
 They must understand the entire sales sequence and how sales happen.
-They must be conversion-rate focused; they must be able to focus minutely on the conversion rates, as well as on the macro problems that face marketing including positioning authority.
+Furthermore, part-time CMOs must be conversion-rate focused; they must be able to focus minutely on the conversion rates and business objectives, as well as on the macro problems faceing any marketing function including positioning authority.

-A fractional CMO should be hired when a company either cannot afford a full-time CMO or run the marketing campaigns that the CMO identifies, or simply do not need a CMO due to the relative simplicity of the marketing of the business.
+A company should hire a fractional CMO when it either cannot afford a full-time CMO or run the marketing campaigns that the CMO identifies, or simply do not need a CMO due to the relative simplicity of the marketing efforts of the business.
 It is not necessary for many businesses to have a CMO.
 Instead, smaller businesses under $1,000,000 would do well to have an advertising technician support them on creating a campaign to get them to the $1,000,000 mark.
 Companies between $1-50,000,000 a year depending on their profitability would do well to hire a fractional CMO.
-They are at a critical growth phase and typically need the strategy that only an experienced CMO could bring; however, these companies are typically unable to afford a full-time investment.
+They are at a critical growth phase and typically need the strategy and marketing leadership experience that only an experienced CMO could bring; however, these companies are typically unable to afford a full-time investment.